Get Quote

 • Gamma sterilization compatibility — standard PVC tolerates gamma irradiation up to 25 kGy without significant mechanical degradation, a requirement for many pre-sterilized syringe presentations.

 The hard limit: PVC/PVDC cannot qualify for WHO Zone IVb stability conditions (30°C/75% RH, 12-month shelf life) for most moisture-sensitive APIs.
 If your target market is Sub-Saharan Africa, South and Southeast Asia, or the Middle East, and your product has any meaningful hygroscopicity, PVC is not the answer — regardless of PVDC coating weight.
+The key to syringe blister pack materials selection is matching WVTR performance to your API’s actual stability profile, not to your budget target.

 Cold-Form Alu-Alu Foil: The Barrier That Actually Works for Sensitive Syringes

 Cold-form Alu-Alu blister packaging cuts moisture vapor transmission to 0.02–0.5 g/m²/day — compared to 4–6 g/m²/day for standard PVC — a 10x to 300x difference depending on film gauge and laminate construction.
+Among all syringe blister pack materials available, this is the only forming option that delivers Zone IVb-grade barrier performance.

 That’s not a marketing claim.
 That’s the number regulators and stability scientists use when evaluating packaging sufficiency under ICH Q1A(R2) Zone IVb conditions.
 I’ve sat in regulatory meetings in Cairo and Kuala Lumpur where the reviewer pulled exactly this WVTR comparison from the dossier and asked why the lower-barrier option was selected.
 The answer — “cost optimization” — did not land well.